bhatRV/CoronaVirus-Spread-Simulation/README.md

-# Project Title: Zombie Apocalypse
+# Project Title: COVID Apocalypse

 This is a simulation of a strange incident due to a deadly infection.
-Zombies spread infection and keep moving with in a given dimention.
+COVID spread infection and keep moving with in a given dimention.
 This application simulates and counts the infection spread.
+Note: name zombie ==> covid in all the class names

 ### Author : RASHMI VISHNU